To let posts outside homes

 From 1 April 2023 MEES requirements were extended to all existing commercial leases.

 The government is also taking a phased approach to exemptions from the MEES requirements.
 Previously, domestic landlords could apply for an exemption if they showed meeting the requirements would involve a cost to them.
 In 2019 this changed, and exemptions could only be applied where the cost of bringing a property up to EPC E would cost over £3,500, or the costs of improvements would take over seven years to pay back.
+The most recent consultation on further tightening MEES proposed raising this cost cap to £10,000 per property.

 Potential exemptions include if a landlord can show they have carried out the maximum amount of work to improve a property’s energy performance, but are still unable to meet the requirements.
 Other exemptions include if a tenant refuses the work, or if such works would cause devaluation to the property.